 We found that the Gd-Gd crosstalk signals in the NOGd DEER channel are the most relevant unwanted signals in terms of their relative modulation depths with respect to the desired NO-Gd signals.
 Therefore, their presence can be detrimental in the analysis of complex protein mixtures.
-We propose a quick identification strategy based on decreasing the power of the pump pulse positioned at the maximum of the nitroxide spectrum by 12 dB to optimally pump the Gd spins.
-This method changes the relative intensities of the GdGd and NOGd signals, thereby allows only the identification of X_3 .
-We show that Gd-Gd crosstalk signals can be completely suppressed by swapping the position of the pump and observer pulses in the NOGd DEER channel at 30 K. The temperature was chosen to find the best compromise between a sufficiently short T_1 of the NO spins (for a short srt)

-and a sufficiently long T_1 of the Gd spins (to maintain the polarization induced by the pump pulse during the dipolar evolution time).
-Broadband excitation pump pulses may alleviate the small modulation depth issue in the swapped setup for spins with large zero field splittings and the acquisition time can be shortened by going to higher temperatures, if possible, or by using faster relaxing NO labels.
+We propose a quick identification strategy based on decreasing the power of the pump pulse positioned at the maximum of the nitroxide spectrum by $12 \, dB$ to optimally pump the Gd spins.
+This method changes the relative intensities of the crosstalk Gd-Gd and the real NO-Gd signals, thereby only allows identification of $X_3$ .
+Most importantly, we show that Gd-Gd crosstalk signals can be completely suppressed by swapping the position of the pump and observer pulses in the NOGd DEER channel at $30 \, K$ (setup in Fig. 3(d)).
+This swapped setup suffers from low modulation depths and long acquisition times.
+Broadband excitation pump pulses may alleviate the small modulation depth issue for spins with large zero field splittings and the acquisition time can be shortened by going to higher temperatures, if possible, or by using faster relaxing NO labels.

-It would be insightful to perform this type of experiments using a multi-frequency approach to find the best-suited frequency 360 for each DEER channel and spin label combination.
-However, Q band can be currently considered as the compromise in frequency to perform three-channel DEER experiments with high sensitivity.
-In fact, GdGd DEER gains in sensitivity by moving to higher frequencies such as W band thanks to a narrowing of the Gd spectrum (Goldfarb, 2014).
+It would be insightful to use a multi-frequency approach to find the best-suited frequency for each DEER channel and spin label combination.
+However, Q band can be currently considered as the best compromise in frequency to perform all three-channel DEER experiments with high sensitivity.
+In fact, Q band is superior to X band for NONO DEER (Polyhach et al., 2012).
+W band would allow gaining in sensitivity for GdGd DEER gains thanks to a narrowing of the Gd spectrum (Goldfarb, 2014).
 However, at W band, NOGd DEER requires dedicated homemade dual mode resonators for an optimal positioning of the pump and observer pulses (Tkach et al., 2011; Kaminker et al., 2013).
-Additionally, the g anisotropy of the NO spectrum is fully resolved at

-- W band, whereby pump pulses will excite less NO spins, creating lower modulation depths, and, most importantly, orientation selection will have to be taken into account to obtain the correct distance distributions (Polyhach et al., 2007).
+Additionally, the g anisotropy of the NO spectrum is fully resolved at W band, whereby pump pulses will excite less NO spins, creating lower modulation depths, and, most importantly, orientation selection will have to be taken into account to obtain the correct distance distributions (see for example (Polyhach et al., 2007)).
 A large variety of spectroscopically distinguishable spin label pairs is readily available and will be more often used in the future to investigate complex biomolecular systems owing to the inceased information content that can be obtained from a single sample.
-Since most spin labels are non-perfectly orthogonal, the methods of identification and suppression of crosstalk signals proposed here - 370 can aid to increase DEER signal fidelity in future applications.
+Since most spin labels are non-perfectly orthogonal, the methods of identification and suppression of crosstalk signals proposed here can aid to increase DEER signal fidelity in future applications.